Van Nuys False Imprisonnment Attorney

 Criminal Lawyer in San Fernando Valley

-False imprisonment is charged as a misdemeanor if the prosecution proves beyond a reasonable doubt that the defendant intentionally restrained, confined, or detained another person and the other person did not consent.
-False imprisonment is charged as a felony if the prosecution additionally proves beyond a reasonable doubt that violence, fraud, or deceit was involved in the restraining, confining, and/or detaining.
+False imprisonment is usually charged as a misdemeanor if the prosecution believes they can prove beyond a reasonable doubt that the defendant intentionally restrained, confined, or detained another person and the other person did not consent.
+False imprisonment will usually be charged as a felony if the prosecution additionally believes they can prove beyond a reasonable doubt that violence, fraud, or deceit was involved in the restraining, confining, and/or detaining.

 Kidnapping is a felony offense and is the taking away or movement of another person against their will by force or threat.
-Punishment for kidnapping may result in up to 11 years in prison.
+Punishment for kidnapping may result in a significant prison sentence, depending on the circumstances that the alleged victim is faced with and the level of dangerousness the prosecutors believe exists.

 Regardless of the crime you are facing, our Criminal Attorneys in Van Nuys can help.
-With our combined 75 years of experience and our extensive skill, knowledge, and understanding of the criminal practice field, we guarantee effective and competent representation.
+With our combined 75 years of experience and our extensive skill, knowledge, and understanding of the criminal practice field, we are confident we can provide you with the best representation in these stressful times.

 Call us and we will sit down with you and go over all your charges and available options.